Wensber/TextTheSpire/README.md

 Step 6:

 You will need to set a save file name if you don't have a save file yet.
-Output should mention this as well.
-Go to the main Slay the Spire window, type your name, and hit enter.
-You are now free to play the game.
-Type help in the prompt to read about controls.
+The Choices window should tell you how.